mgodfre3/AzSHCI-AZNested/readme.md

 ![](media/microsoft-azure-stack-HCI-logo.png)
 **Welcome to the easiest deployment of Azure Stack HCI, full stack of your life!** With this ARM Template you will be able to deploy a working, nested Azure Stack HCI cluster with Hyper-V, Storage Spaces Direct and Software Defined Networking, all manged by Windows Admin Center.
 It's so simple!

+There are two main methods of deployment, GUI using the "Deploy to Azure" button here, or PowerShell.

+Both methods will require you have a few things:

+-An Azure Subscription with Permissions to create a Resource Group and at least Contributor Permissions on that Resource Group

+-the AZ Powershell Module, simply run Install-Module -Name AZ in your Powershell session.
+(PowerShell only method)

+-Copy of the code, located in this repository.

+**Deploy to Azure Method**

-You can use the "Deploy to Azure" button here, BUT you will NEED to supply your own Paramters file, which is located in this repository.
+You will NEED to supply your own Parameters file, which is located in this repository.
 You can simply load the file from the JSON folder, or copy/paste.
 Your choice.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmgodfre3%2FAzSHCI-AZNested%2Fmain%2Fjson%2Fazuredeploy.json)